woost/wust2/README.md

 > dev
 ```

-If you are only developing the frontend, you can also skip recompilation of the backend:
+If you are only developing the webApp, you can also skip recompilation of the backend:
 ```
 > devf
 ```